17 Turkish Traditions And Customs Travelers Still Experience In Turkey

 Kazandibi - a Turkish dessert on a plate with a fork, inviting you to try and know its deliciousness.

 If you go into someone’s house or their shop and they’re particularly hospitable, you’ll be offered sweets or lemon cologne.
-If you’re offered cologne, hold out your hands and then rub your hands together until it soaks in.
+If you’re offered cologne, hold out your hands and rub them together until it soaks in.

-It’s always wise to accept sweets if you’re offered them, as refusal might cause upset.
+It’s always wise to accept sweets when offered, as refusing might cause upset.

 A donkey is lounging on a couch in a room while enjoying its visit to a hamam in Turkey.